turtlemonvh/blanket/README.md

 MVP

 - use to run ansible tasks
+- use to queue tasks for OCR app
 - provide log of past runs, and queue for upcoming runs
 - keep all log files
 - allow lots of parameters